lmri-met/metpyrad/docs/source/tutorials/hidex_tdcr_1.rst

 Here you can see an example of this CSV file.
 Note that it is not a complete file, it is just a part of it extracted for illustration purposes.
 See more details about these CSV file in the Topic guide.

+These measurements may be time consuming, and a lot of CSV files may be generated as a result.
+These CSV files may be very long, with the information about the readings scattered across multiple lines.
+So, to process all the CSV files provided by de Hidex TDCR system, the first thing you need to do is to read these files and extract the information you need from them.
+Let's see how you can do this using the ``HidexTDCRProcessor`` class.

 .. warning::